Stocks wobble on Wall Street, hovering around record highs

 Wall Street is also looking ahead to an announcement in the afternoon from the Federal Reserve, which is expected to give its outlook on inflation and the economy and also detail how it plans to wind down its monthly bond purchases.

-The S&P 500 fell 0.1% as of 10:16 a.m.
+The S&P 500 fell 0.1% as of 11:20 a.m.
 Eastern.
 Stocks in the index were roughly split between gainers and losers.
-The Dow Jones Industrials fell 107 points, or 0.3%, to 35,945 and the Nasdaq rose slightly.
+The Dow Jones Industrials fell 71 points, or 0.2%, to 35,981 and the Nasdaq rose 0.1%.
 All three set their latest record closing highs a day earlier.

 Smaller-company stocks outpaced the broader market in a sign that investors were feeling confident about economic growth.
-The Russell 2000 rose 0.8%.
+The Russell 2000 rose 1.2%.
+It also set a record high on Tuesday.

 Investors are looking ahead to the latest statement from the Federal Reserve.
 The central bank will update Wall Street on its plans to begin paring its $120 billion in monthly bond purchases that helped keep long-term loan rates low to encourage borrowing and spending.
 Investors will also be listening for any comments on longer-term plans to eventually raise benchmark interest rates.